abathelt/Resources/README.md

 - [WinSCP](https://winscp.net/eng/index.php) - File Manager
 - [Putty](https://www.putty.org/) - an SSH and telnet client
 - [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/) - to write a raw disk image to a removable device or backup a removable device to a raw image file.
-- [USBDeview](https://www.nirsoft.net/utils/usb_devices_view.html) - lists all USB devices that currently connected to your computer, as well as all USB devices that you previously used.
-- [Thumbcache Viewer](https://thumbcacheviewer.github.io/) - extract thumbnail images from the thumbcache
-- [JumpListsView](https://www.nirsoft.net/utils/jump_lists_view.html) - displays the information stored by the 'Jump Lists' filename, data, event, id, size etc.
-- [ShellBags Explorer](https://www.sans.org/tools/shellbags-explorer/) - A GUI for browsing shellbags data.
-Handles locked files.